Person-Centred Care: What it means and why it matters

 Why is providing person-centred care so important?

-Involving people in the planning of their own care is now recognised as a key component in developing high-quality healthcare provision.
-Over the past decade, a considerable amount of work has been carried out to make health and social services more person-centred.
-By putting people at the heart of their care the quality of the care is improved, as people have access to services when they know they need it.
-As a result, people are more willing and active to take care of themselves, so the pressure on the overall healthcare system is reduced.
+By putting people at the heart of their care the quality of the support they receive is improved, as people have access to services when they know they need it.
+As a result, people are more willing and active in taking care of themselves, so pressure on the system as a whole is reduced.

 A collaborative approach to healthcare